-Recently named a "Winning Litigator" by The National Law Journal, Kate Wallace is a first-chair trial lawyer with experience in a broad range of complex commercial matters, with an emphasis on antitrust and unfair competition litigation.
+Recently named a "Winning Litigator" by The National Law Journal, Kate Wallace is a trial lawyer with experience in a broad range of complex commercial matters, with an emphasis on antitrust and unfair competition litigation.
 She represents companies in class actions and in complex civil litigation through trial, in both state and federal courts.
 Kate is the administrative partner for the Boston Office.

 Kate maintains an active pro bono practice and also serves on the board of Prosperity Catalyst, an organization that launches and incubates women-led businesses in distressed regions.